 Artwork: One of Hoover's original vacuum cleaner patents.
 This one dates from around World War II and was filed by William D. Sellers and Alfred G. Gross in 1939.
 All the basic features are in place—the rotating brush bar at the front (red), the fan (center), the belt drive (green), and the bag outlet at the back (yellow)—in a design that would remain largely unchanged until Dyson's innovations appeared in the 1980s.
 For more details, see US Patent: 2343227: Suction Cleaner.
 Artwork courtesy of US Patent and Trademark Office.

 There are dozens of patents covering cyclonic and other types of vacuum cleaners, including many filed by

 James Dyson and his associates.
 Here are a few worth looking at if you want to study cyclonic vacuum cleaner design in more detail, ordered from oldest to newest:

-- Vacuum cleaning system by Norman Davis.
-US Patent #3,425,192.
+US Patent 3,425,192: Vacuum cleaning system by Norman Davis, February 4, 1969.
 This multi-cyclone design, assigned to the John E. Mitchell Company, bears a strong visual similarity to Dyson's later, multi-cyclone designs.

 Please do NOT copy our articles onto blogs and other websites